Vera Sharav: Methods and assessment

 Sharav's methods are praised by some and criticized by others.
 Marcia Angell, former editor of The New England Journal of Medicine, senior lecturer at the Harvard Medical School, and industry critic praised her: "I see her as someone the research establishment badly needs".
 Arthur Caplan, professor of medical ethics at the University of Pennsylvania, is critical on some topics and says: "It's crazy to say you won't do the research if you can't get good informed consent when the alternative could be death".
 He agrees, though, that she is justified in trying to stop trials that involve children if the purpose is extending market rights.

 Other experiments that drew Sharav's ire involved the testing of HIV drugs on toddlers in the foster care system of New York City, and she "helped scuttle government research that would have paid low-income Florida families $970 to test their children’s exposure to household pesticides".

 Controversies

 Sharav held a speech at the 75th anniversary of the Nuremberg Code in Nuremberg, where she was critical of the COVID-19 vaccine comparing it to Zyklon B which was used to murder over a million people during the Holocaust.
-Her speech is considered to relativize the Holocaust by German Jewish Forum for Democracy and against Antisemitism (JFDA).
+The German Jewish Forum for Democracy and against Antisemitism (JFDA) considers her speech a relativization of the Holocaust.